joshschmelzle/audio-setup/README.md

 Comfort is a big deal.
 A note on the earpads.
 I wear glasses.
 And if you do too, you likely know the pain of finding a pair of cans that are comfortable for long periods of time.
 That was me.
 I had a battle with finding the right pads for comfort.
 None of the official or cheap third-party pads worked.
 I tried L cush, S cush, TTJV flats, and several from Amazon.
 None that allowed for all-day wear and comfort.

-What worked for me.
-I'm using large pads (hybrid leather + merino) for L or G cushions replacement and headband come from Silvian at [Beautiful Audio](https://www.beautifulaudio.biz/grado-earpads-headbands).
-These were quite an investment but are well worth the money.
+This is what did work for me.
+I use custom large pads (hybrid leather + merino) and headband (cleverly wraps around the original) from Silvian at [Beautiful Audio](https://www.beautifulaudio.biz/grado-earpads-headbands).
+They were quite an investment and well worth the money.
 Silvian was very kind to answer many questions before I placed my order.
-I would buy from Silvian again.
+I highly recommend and would buy from Silvian again.

-Other classic parts of a Grado build are the gimbals.
+Another component of a Grado build are the gimbals.
 The holder of the cups.
 Well, the original gimbals on the SR60e randomly broke on me a few years ago.
-So, I've replaced them with some slim black ceramic aluminum (PA6) gimbals from [shipibo.audio](https://www.shipibo.audio/).
+So, I've replaced the broken ones with black ceramic aluminum (PA6) gimbals from [shipibo.audio](https://www.shipibo.audio/).

-For the cups, I went with custom Grado SR80e woodies cups from Riley who runs [ThereWillBeDust on Etsy](https://www.etsy.com/shop/ThereWillBeDust)
+Moving onto the cups.
+I went with wood.
+To be specific, woodies cups from Riley who runs [ThereWillBeDust on Etsy](https://www.etsy.com/shop/ThereWillBeDust).
+Riley was also kind to answer questions about if the Symphones V9 would fix, and yes, as you can see, they did!

 ![image](https://user-images.githubusercontent.com/13954434/186757396-6263682d-41e9-4fd4-ae31-e4dc17a45577.png)

 And for the actual original Grado bits.
 I reused the SR60e cable (which required some soldering) and the headband.
-The headband from Silvian cleverly wraps around the original headband and stays attached via magnets.
-And yes, it does help with comfort.
+I may eventually replace the original SR60e cable with an upgraded version.

 <img width="686" alt="image" src="https://user-images.githubusercontent.com/13954434/186757628-dc2a6da8-0b1c-4ad8-91b0-faebe1a8001f.png">